kwhitejr/homepage/content/blog/aws-solutions-architect-cribsheet/index.md

   1. **Maintain**: periodic healthchecks ensure that specified configuration is maintained at all times.
 When an unhealthy instance is found, ASG terminates it and launches a new one.
   1. **Scale Manually**: Specify only the maximum, minimum, and desired capacity.
 ASG handles creation and termination of instances to maintain manually indicated capacity.
   1. **Scale on Schedule**: scaling actions performed automatically as a function of date and time.
 Useful when you have predictable scaling needs, such as SOD or EOD.
-  1. **Scale on Demand**: define scaling policies to execute scaling actions when certain conditions are met.
+  1. **Scale on Demand** (dynamic/reactive): define scaling policies to execute scaling actions when certain conditions are met.
 For example, if CPU utilization reaches 50% for 1 hour, then add additional EC2 instance.
-  1. **Predictive Scaling**: AWS Auto Scaling (separate resource?
+  1. **Predictive Scaling**: [AWS Auto Scaling](https://aws.amazon.com/autoscaling/) (separate resource?
 Yes!) helps you maintain optimal availability and performance by combining predictive scaling and dynamic scaling (proactive and reactive approaches, respectively) to scale EC2 capacity faster.

 ## Highly Available (HA) Architecture